 pace you’re comfortable with.
 If people speed up as though it’s a marathon,

 don’t be tempted to keep up with them.
-It’s best to walk at a safe pace to
+It’s best to walk at a pace that’s safe

 After the Race…